Mangochicken13/UnboundMechanic-Plus/README.md

 # UnboundMechanic
 This is a Terraria Mod that automatically "unties" bound NPCs in the world.
-Specifically the:
+Formally called Specifically the:
 - Mechanic (the reason for making the mod)
 - Stylist